jimbobarto/OakTest/README.md

 OakTest accepts JSON or XML from a Rabbit queue and executes them against the given URL.

-We intend to pass results back to another Rabbit queue as JSON so that the executor is as far as possible database-independant.
+Results are passed back to another Rabbit queue as JSON.
+The executor is database-independant.

 We're planning to store screenshots (and possibly videos) in S3 buckets.